 One of the keys to a successful and rewarding life is to appreciate the finer points of money management.
 Unfortunately, this is sometimes easier said than done.
-To err is human and there is no doubt that we all make mistakes from time to time.
+To “err” is human and there is no doubt that we all make mistakes from time to time.
 This is why the presence of a financial adviser is always a good idea.
 These professionals are able to offer up timely advice so that we can avoid any pitfalls while simultaneously increasing our liquidity.
 One of their most common suggestions is to become involved with investments.
 Assuming that they are not trying to “plug” a specific share, fund or product for their own benefit, why might advisers highly recommend investing?
-Let’s take a look at a handful of important takeaway points in order to appreciate the big picture.
+Let’s take a look at a handful of important takeaway points in order to appreciate the bigger picture.

 The most obvious advantage of investing is that you will be provided with the ability to supplement your existing income, now or in the future.
 After all, the annual interest associated with a standard savings account is hardly impressive these days in most cases.
-Prudent investors with experience can potentially enjoy returns as high as eight percent (and of course more) in many years they invest.
+Prudent investors with experience can potentially enjoy returns as high as eight per cent (and of course more) in the many years they invest.
 This is an excellent way to establish a solid and dependable “nest egg” for the future.

 Enjoying the Online Edge